umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-set-up-members-area/index.md

 To add the login page:

 1. Select the page you want to have your login page on
-2. Add the login widget and fill out every field how you like
+2. Add the login widget and fill out every field how you likeW
 3. In the field that says redirect URL choose the members page that you made in the previous chapter.

 ![Login sample](images/Login-members.png)